symfony/symfony-docs/setup/built_in_web_server.rst

     # passing a specific IP and port
     $ php bin/console server:start 192.168.0.1:8080

-    # passing '*' as the IP means to use 0.0.0.0 (i.e. any local IP address)
+    # passing '*' as the IP means to use 0.0.0.0 (e.g. any local IP address)
     $ php bin/console server:start *:8080

 .. versionadded:: 3.4